 Banks and mortgage companies love to lend money on houses, because houses are a more secure debt than cars or businesses.
 If the borrower defaults on a house the bank can foreclose on the home and take possession.
 However, foreclosures are not cheap to complete for the bank after you factor in paying the attorneys, selling costs and lost interest.
 To reduce the amount of money a bank loses from foreclosures they first want to lend money to qualified buyers and second the bank wants to make sure any house they lend on is worth what the borrower is paying.

 If banks did not confirm values the borrower could buy a house for $50,000 more than it is worth.
-If the home was foreclosed on the bank would not only lose money on lost interest, selling costs and attorneys fees, they would have to sell the house for $50,000 less than they thought it was worth (assuming prices did not go down or up since the loan was made).
+If the home was foreclosed on the bank would not only lose money on lost interest, selling costs and attorneys fees, they would have to sell the house for $50,000 less than they thought it was worth (assuming prices did not go down since the loan was made).

 What is an appraisal?